NycollasVidigal/NycollasVidigal/README.md

 - 👀 I’m interested in learn
 - 🌱 I’m currently learning html and css
 - 💞️ I’m looking to collaborate on with all
-- 📫 How to reach me via email
+- 📫 if you want to reach me via email
 -
 <!---
 NycollasVidigal/NycollasVidigal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.